FERPA Annual Notification and Policy

 FERPA permits a School to disclose Directory Information for any purpose to third parties, unless the parent, legal guardian, or Eligible Student has exercised the right to opt–out of the release of Directory Information.
 A parent, legal guardian or Eligible Student may opt-out of having his/her Directory Information released by completing the Authorization to Withhold Directory Information Form found in the Permissions Manager section of the Student Information Form (SIF).
 If refusal is requested, the Directory Information will not be disclosed except with the consent of the parent, legal guardian, or Eligible Student or as otherwise allowed by FERPA.
 This is an annual election which occurs during the enrollment or returning student process.

-The following information regarding students is considered Directory Information by the Connections Education LLC and its affiliated schools:
+The following information regarding students is considered Directory Information by the Connections Education LLC:

 - student name